 Tuy Sereivathana (Vathana), Cambodia Program Director

-Vathana is internationally recognized for his Asian elephant conservation efforts — he has received the Goldman Environmental Prize (2010), is a National Geographic Emerging Explorer (2011), and is a member of the Asian Green Forum.
+Vathana is internationally recognized for his Asian elephant conservation efforts.
+He has received the Goldman Environmental Prize (2010) and is a National Geographic Explorer (2011), a member of the Green Asian Forum, and a member of the IUCN SSC Asian Elephant Specialist Group.
 He builds on 20+ years of researching elephant populations and successfully mitigating human-elephant conflict.
 He has introduced innovative low-cost solutions to help farmers defend their fields while improving their farming practices and has pioneered community outreach to teach children in remote villages about elephants and other wildlife.
 His work has brought hope and empowerment to local communities and has improved the prospects of endangered Asian elephants.
-His commitment to conservation in Cambodia is demonstrated by his other leadership roles, which include: Chairman of the Cambodian Rural Development Team, Vice Chair of a local NGO, Natural Life; and member of the Technical Working Group for Forest Reform in Cambodia.
-Vathana holds an MSc and BSc in Forestry from Belarus Government University of Technology.
+His commitment to conservation in Cambodia is demonstrated by his other leadership roles, which include: Chairman of the Cambodian Rural Development Team, Vice Chair of a local NGO, Natural Life, and member of the Technical Working Group for Forest Reform in Cambodia.
+Vathana holds bachelor’s and master’s degrees in forestry from Belarus Government University of Technology.

 Steven’s passion for plants was born in a boyhood exploring the outdoors of South Carolina and nurtured by a fascination with and love of nature.
 He brings over 30 years of experience in field botany and ecology from a wide variety of ecosystems, including more than two decades of experience in the rainforests of Belize, Central America.
-For the past nine years he has been conducting threatened, endangered, sensitive, and invasive plant surveys in federal and state lands in the southeastern United States during the summer, and floristic research, botanical training, and collaborative ecological studies in Belize during the winter and spring.
+He has long been conducting threatened, endangered, sensitive, and invasive plant surveys in federal and state lands in the southeastern United States during the summer, and floristic research, botanical training, and collaborative ecological studies in Belize during the winter and spring.
+Steven leads our Trees of Belize Project and our botanic work with partner Delaware Wilds Lands in the Great Cypress Swamp.
 Steven has a master’s degree in Natural Resource Policy and Administration from the University of Michigan and a Ph.D. in Plant Biology from the University of California, Davis.

 Margaret Bartel, Consulting Chief Financial Officer